hartwigmedical/gcpworkshop/README.md

 Unfortunately there are a lot of roles, and its not always clear how they map to a give permission.
 [This page](https://cloud.google.com/iam/docs/understanding-roles) gives the overview of how roles map to permissions.

+Service Accounts are an important concept and become useful when you want automate and scale.
+A service account can be used as a proxy to your end user credentials, to use GCP services via a private key rather than an explicit login. t

 ### Using the command line